tiemp0/RSD_creatures_2/readme.md

 - Properly syntaxed JSON file(s) (see our examples)
 - A version file with a number (increase it to update your creatures in RSD!)
 - Add the username & repository name to your party settings (example: owner = ReadySetDice & gitname = rsd-custom-creatures)

+## Some important bits

+For spells to work with the https://monster.pf2.tools tool, you need to ensure you comma separate them!
+Furthermore, the spells are added based on a correctly spelled name.

+For custom Foundry creature format, ensure that the _id field **does not** match with an existing id.